reactive-systems/RTLola/doc/parameterization.md

 ### General

-If a parametric stream $x$ with parameters $t_1, ..., t_n$ is accessed with values $v_1, ..., v_n$ we decide between the following two cases:
+If a parametric stream $`x`$ with parameters $` t_1, ..., t_n `$ is accessed with values $` v_1, ..., v_n `$ we decide between the following two cases:

-* If the stream has not yet been accessed with these values, a new instance of the stream is created and the parameters of the stream instance are bound to the values $v_1, ..., v_n$.
+* If the stream has not yet been accessed with these values, a new instance of the stream is created and the parameters of the stream instance are bound to the values $` v_1, ..., v_n `$.
 The stream access to that instance can than be evaluated in the same way as for non parametrized streams.
-* Otherwise, the stream access to the existing instance for the values $v_1, ..., v_n$ can be evaluated in the same way as for non parameterized streams.
+* Otherwise, the stream access to the existing instance for the values $` v_1, ..., v_n `$ can be evaluated in the same way as for non parameterized streams.

 ### Filter
-The filter expression should evaluate to a value of type $Bool$.
+The filter expression should evaluate to a value of type $` Bool `$.
 It poses an additional constraint to the activation condition of a stream, i.e. the stream is only evaluated if the activation condition is met and the filter expression evaluates to true.

 ### Close
-The close expression should evaluate to a value of type $Bool$.
+The close expression should evaluate to a value of type $` Bool `$.
 It determines when an instance of a parametrized stream can be removed from the evaluation context, i.e. it is no longer needed.

 ### Examples